GrumpyOldTroll/chromium_fork/README.md

 From the host, these are in nightly-junk/bld-${CHAN}/src/out/Default/env.sh`.

-Load the values:
+The place to work is in the src directory usually:

 ~~~
-. nightly-junk/bld-dev/src/out/Default/env.sh
-# or: . nightly-junk/bld-stable/src/out/Default/env.sh
+cd nightly-junk/bld-dev/src
+# or cd nightly-junk/bld-stable/src
 ~~~

-This should set VERSION, LASTGOOD, and CHAN, which you can use to copy/paste most of the commands.

-Then you can go into the source directory:
+Then load the values:

 ~~~
-cd nightly-junk/bld-${CHAN}/src
+. out/Default/env.sh
 ~~~

+This should set VERSION, LASTGOOD, CHAN, and BP, which you can use to copy/paste most of the commands.

 ### Moving to a Newer Merge Base